Discover the historic Reims Cathedral © French Moments

 South Portal (to the right)

-In the arches, Saint John appears writing the Book of Revelation, followed by a variety of angels and demons.
-One can make out angels sounding the trumpets of the Apocalypse along with Saint Michael slaying the dragon.
+In the arches, Saint John appears writing the Book of Revelation, followed by various angels and demons.

-On the small gable of the niche, just to the right of the portal, you can see the lamb opening the book with the seven seals.
+On the small gable of the niche, just to the right of the portal, the lamb opens the book with the seven seals.

-• To the left, the splays house, from inside moving outwards, an apostle, a prophet, a pope (Saint Calixte), an apostle and a bishop.
+• To the left, the splays house, from inside moving outwards, is an apostle, a prophet, a pope (Saint Calixte), an apostle, and a bishop.

-The lintel is similar to the one of the north portal in that it represents the Conversion of St. Paul.
+The lintel is similar to the north portal in that it represents the Conversion of St. Paul.

 The statuary of the Cathedral

-In fact the building presents a rare united style despite a construction which spanned over more than two hundred years (mainly in the 13th century).
+In fact, the building presents a rare united style despite its construction spanning more than two hundred years (mainly in the 13th century).

 Gallery of Kings © Dguendel - licence [CC BY-SA 4.0] from Wikimedia Commons